equinor/flownet/docs/egg_model_example.rst

-2. The section PROPS should be save as a indepedend file call PROPS.inc.
+2. The section PROPS should be saved as a indepedent file with file-name `PROPS.inc`.

 ::